alxelr2014/Notes/README.md

 # Real Analysis 2

-As tought by _prof.
+As taught by _prof.
 Ranjbar Motlagh_ in 21-22 Spring semester at **Sharif University of Technology**

 Supplementary resources: